Myxomatosis: Vaccination

-Other preventive measures
+Other preventative measures

 In locations where myxomatosis is endemic but no vaccine is available, preventing exposure to the myxoma virus is of vital importance.
-Even vaccinated rabbits need protection, as the vaccines are not 100% effective.
-The risk of a pet's contracting myxomatosis can be reduced by preventing contact with wild rabbits, keeping rabbits indoors (preferred) or behind screens to prevent mosquito exposure, and using rabbit-safe medications to treat and prevent fleas, lice, and mites.
-Any new rabbit that may have been exposed should be quarantined, and rabbits suspected of having myxomatosis should be immediately isolated until the diagnosis is ruled out.
+The risk of a pet contracting myxomatosis can be reduced by preventing contact with wild rabbits, and by keeping rabbits indoors (preferred) or behind screens to prevent mosquito exposure.
+Using rabbit-safe medications to treat and prevent fleas, lice, and mites is warranted.
+New rabbits that could have been exposed to the virus can be quarantined for 14 days before being introduced to current pets.
+Any rabbit suspected of having myxomatosis can be immediately isolated, and all rabbits in the area moved indoors.
+To prevent the virus from spreading further any cages and cage furnishings that have come into contact with infected rabbits can be disinfected, and owners can disinfect their hands between rabbits.
+Poxviruses are stable in the environment and can be spread by fomites but are highly sensitive to chemical disinfection; bleach, ammonia, and alcohol can all be used to deactivate myxoma virus.

-If the disease is confirmed all contaminated cages, dishes, or other objects should be disinfected with 10% bleach, 10% sodium hydroxide, or 1%–1.4% formalin.
+Reporting

+Myxomatosis is a reportable disease in California, the United States, and in Mexico.
+Veterinarians and pet owners who see this disease are encouraged to report all cases to the relevant agencies.
+Without accurate data on myxomatosis in North America, vaccine manufacturers will underestimate the need for a vaccine and be reluctant to produce one.

 Use as a population control agent

 Myxoma virus was the first virus intentionally introduced into the wild with the purpose of eradicating a vertebrate pest, namely the European rabbit in Australia and Europe.
-The long-term failure of this strategy has been due to natural selective pressures on both the rabbit and virus populations, which resulted in the emergence of myxomatosis-resistant animals and attenuated virus variants.
-The process is regarded as a classical example of host–pathogen coevolution following cross-species transmission of a pathogen.
+The long-term failure of this strategy has been due to natural selective pressures on both the rabbit and virus populations, which has resulted in the emergence of myxomatosis-resistant animals and attenuated virus variants.
+This process is regarded as a classical example of host–pathogen coevolution following cross-species transmission of a pathogen.